 - Obscured view of top?

-- If sawyer is unsure of outcome do not attempt to cut leaner.
+- If sawyer is unsure of the outcome, do not attempt to cut a leaner.

 - Escape routes for unforeseen circumstances?